Pathos: Aristotle’s text on pathos

 With this understanding, Aristotle argues for the rhetor to understand the entire situation of goals and audiences to decide which specific emotion the speaker would exhibit or call upon in order to persuade the audience.
 Aristotle's theory of pathos has three main foci: the frame of mind the audience is in, the variation of emotion between people, and the influence the rhetor has on the emotions of the audience.
 Aristotle classifies the third of this trio as the ultimate goal of pathos.
 Similarly, Aristotle outlines the individual importance of persuasive emotions, as well as the combined effectiveness of these emotions on the audience.
 Antoine Braet did a re-examination of Aristotle's text and in this he examined the speaker's goal of the effect on the audience.
 Braet explains there are three perspectives of every emotion that a speaker is trying to arouse from the audience: the audience's condition, who the audience is feeling these emotions for, and the motive.
 Moreover, Aristotle pointedly discusses pleasure and pain in relation to the reactions these two emotions cause in an audience member.
 According to Aristotle, emotions vary from person to person.
 Therefore, he stresses the importance of understanding specific social situations in order to successfully utilize pathos as a mode of persuasion.

 Aristotle identifies the introduction and the conclusion as the two most important places for an emotional appeal in any persuasive argument.

+In their interpretation of Aristotle's notion of pathos, the Danish rhetoricians Marie Lund and Carsten Madsen have applied the thought of Martin Heidegger on Aristotle's text.
+The study offers a departure from common notions of pathos, interpreting pathos not so much as an instrumental rhetorical device, but rather as a rhetorical processing of the emotional disposition of the audience towards the matter at hand.